rrthomas/sam/SAM.md

 > `I2F`
 > `i` → `f`
 >
-> Raise the error `WRONG_TYPE` if the top-most stack item is not an integer.
-Otherwise, pop it, convert the integer to a float, and push the float.
+> Pop `i`, convert the integer to a float, and push the float.

 > `F2I`
 > `f` → `i`
 >
-> Raise the error `WRONG_TYPE` if the top-most stack item is not a float.
-Otherwise, pop it, convert the float to an integer, and push the integer.
+> Pop `f`, convert the float to an integer, and push the integer.

 ### Stack manipulation